deeptestai/genai_tigs/README.md

  <p align="justify"> This research aims to evaluate the accuracy of various classifiers on datasets such as Mnist, Svhn, cifar10, and an Imagenet dataset.
 For this purpose, we utilized different generative models to introduce misbehavior-inducing images.
 Subsequently, we assessed the classifiers' ability to provide accurate predictions based on these images.</p>

+## Repository Structure:
+- experiments: contain subfolders of four separate datasets, each with three different generative AI model-based folders.
+These folders consist of the raw experimental data and the script used to obtain the results reported in the paper.

  ## RUN Script:
  ### VAE:
   <p align="justify"> VAE for all four types of datasets requires running the train.py file to train from scratch or downloading all VAE [checkpoints](URL) and then running the sinvad_vae_dataset.py file to collect misbehavior-inducing inputs.</p>